 Scope

-This syllabus covers the theory and practice of managing traffic in a VTS area, including area limits, shipping lanes, safety zones, traffic separation schemes and geographical constraints.
+This syllabus covers the theory and implementation of legal aspects related to VTS, includingapplicable international and national regulations

-It also deals with the theory and practice of monitoring and organising traffic, as well as providing knowledge of applicable international and national regulations and ships’ safety certificates.
+.

 Aims

 On completion of the course the trainee will possess a thorough knowledge of the principles of traffic management and the skills to analyse and apply the knowledge.
 In addition, the trainee will have a good understanding of national and international regulations as pertaining to the provision and conduct of vessel traffic services.